ansys/pyaedt/doc/source/User_guide/pyaedt_extensions_doc/project/advanced_fields_calculator.rst

 ==========================

 The Advanced Fields Calculator provides an additional pool of custom expressions appropriate for each solver.
-These expressions sum up on top of the already existing ones available in the AEDT Fields Calculator.
+These expressions can be used with the already existing ones available in the AEDT Fields Calculator.
 These two libraries combined together provide a way to conveniently calculate frequently used quantities.

-Operations such as adding, loading and deleting named expressions, as well as creating .clc expressions files, is now automatized and available in PyAEDT.
+Operations such as adding, loading, and deleting named expressions and creating CLC expressions files are now automated and available in PyAEDT.

-The core component is a .toml file that functions as an expressions catalog.
+The core component is a TOML file (``expression_catalog.toml``) that functions as an expressions catalog.
-It is located in ``pyaedt>misc>expression_catalog.toml`` and the content for each expression is the following:
+It is located in the ``pyaedt>misc`` directory and looks like this:

 .. image:: ../../../_static/extensions/expressions_catalog.png
   :width: 800
   :alt: Expressions catalog

-- ``Description``: The name that will be displayed in the UI:
+- ``Description``: Name to display in the UI.

 .. image:: ../../../_static/extensions/advanced_fields_calc_1.png
   :width: 800